jhoelzel/jhoelzel.github.io/_posts/2022-08-06-using-exitcodes-to-wait-for-infra.md

 ## Return codes as variables

-You can retrieve them after code has been executed.
+You can retrieve them, after code has been executed.
 In this example after grep has run:

 ``` Bash
 grep -q -w "mystring" "${FILE}"